-1 (3) The standard range disposition for each offense is determined by the intersection of the column defined by the prior adjudications 2 and the row defined by the current offense category.
-3 (4) RCW 13.40.180 applies if the offender is being sentenced for 4 more than one offense.
-5 (5) A current offense that is a violation is equivalent to an 6 7 offense category of E. However, a disposition for a violation shall not include confinement.
-8 9 OR 10 OPTION B SUSPENDED DISPOSITION ALTERNATIVE 11 12 (1) If the offender is subject to a standard range disposition 13 involving confinement by the department, the court may impose the standard range and suspend the disposition on condition that the 14 15 offender comply with one or more local sanctions and any educational 16 or treatment requirement.
-The treatment programs provided to the 17 offender must be either research-based best practice programs as identified by the Washington state institute for public policy or the 18 19 joint legislative audit and review committee, or for chemical 20 dependency treatment programs or services, they must be evidence-21 based or research-based best practice programs.
-For the purposes of 22 this subsection: (a) "Evidence-based" means a program or practice that has had 23 24 multiple site random controlled trials across heterogeneous 25 populations demonstrating that the program or practice is effective 26 for the population; and (b) "Research-based" means a program or practice that has some 27 28 research demonstrating effectiveness, but that does not yet meet the standard of evidence-based practices.
-29 30 If the offender fails to comply with the (2)suspended disposition, the court may impose sanctions pursuant to RCW 13.40.200 31 or may revoke the suspended disposition and order the disposition's 32 execution.

-34 (3) An offender is ineligible for the suspended disposition35 option under this section if the offender:

-36 (a) Is adjudicated of an A+ or A++ offense;

-37 (b) Is fourteen years of age or older and is adjudicated of one 38 or more of the following offenses:
+- (1) If the offender is subject to a standard range disposition involving confinement by the department, the court may impose the standard range and suspend the disposition on condition that the offender comply with one or more local sanctions and any educational or treatment requirement.
+The treatment programs provided to the offender must be either research-based best practice programs as identified by the Washington state institute for public policy or the joint legislative audit and review committee, or for chemical dependency treatment programs or services, they must be evidence-based or research-based best practice programs.
+For the purposes of this subsection: - (a) "Evidence-based" means a program or practice that has had multiple site random controlled trials across heterogeneous populations demonstrating that the program or practice is effective for the population; and - (b) "Research-based" means a program or practice that has some research demonstrating effectiveness, but that does not yet meet the standard of evidence-based practices. - 30 (2) If the offender fails to comply with the suspended 31 disposition, the court may impose sanctions pursuant to RCW 13.40.200 32 or may revoke the suspended disposition and order the disposition's 33 execution. - 34 (3) An offender is ineligible for the suspended disposition 35 option under this section if the offender: - (a) Is adjudicated of an A+ or A++ offense; - 37 (b) Is fourteen years of age or older and is adjudicated of one 38 or more of the following offenses:

-(i) A class A offense, or an attempt, conspiracy, or solicitation 1 2 to commit a class A offense; (ii) Manslaughter in the first degree (RCW 9A.32.060); 3 (iii) Assault in the second degree (RCW 9A.36.021), extortion in 4 the first degree (RCW 9A.56.120), kidnapping in the second degree 5 6 (RCW 9A.40.030), drive-by shooting (RCW 9A.36.045), vehicular 7 homicide (RCW 46.61.520), hit and run death (RCW 46.52.020(4)(a)), or manslaughter 2 (RCW 9A.32.070); or 8 (iv) Violation of the uniform controlled substances act (RCW 9 69.50.401(2) (a) and (b)), when the offense includes infliction of 10 11 bodily harm upon another or when during the commission or immediate withdrawal from the offense the respondent was armed with a deadly 12 13 weapon; 14 (c) Is ordered to serve a disposition for a firearm violation under RCW 13.40.193; 15 16 (d) Is adjudicated of a sex offense as defined in RCW 9.94A.030; 17 or (e) Has a prior option B disposition.
-18 19 OR 20 OPTION C 21 CHEMICAL DEPENDENCY/MENTAL HEALTH DISPOSITION ALTERNATIVE 22 If the juvenile offender is subject to a standard range disposition of local sanctions or 15 to 36 weeks of confinement and 23 24 has not committed a B++ or B+ offense, the court may impose a disposition under RCW 13.40.160(4) and 13.40.165.
-25 26 OR 27 OPTION D MANIFEST INJUSTICE 28 29 If the court determines that a disposition under option A, B, or C would effectuate a manifest injustice, the court shall impose a 30 disposition outside the standard range under RCW 13.40.160(2).
-31 Sec.
-10. RCW 15.13.270 and 2014 c 140 s 32 are each amended to 32 33 read as follows: (1) The provisions of this chapter relating to nursery dealer 34 licensing do not apply to: (a) Persons making casual or isolated 35 sales that do not exceed one hundred dollars annually; (b) any garden 36 club, conservation district, or charitable nonprofit association
+- 1 (i) A class A offense, or an attempt, conspiracy, or solicitation 2 to commit a class A offense; - (ii) Manslaughter in the first degree (RCW 9A.32.060); - 4 (iii) Assault in the second degree (RCW 9A.36.021), extortion in 5 the first degree (RCW 9A.56.120), kidnapping in the second degree 6 (RCW 9A.40.030), drive-by shooting (RCW 9A.36.045), vehicular 7 homicide (RCW 46.61.520), hit and run death (RCW 46.52.020(4)(a)), or 8 manslaughter 2 (RCW 9A.32.070); or - 9 (iv) Violation of the uniform controlled substances act (RCW 69.50.401(2) (a) and (b)), when the offense includes infliction of bodily harm upon another or when during the commission or immediate withdrawal from the offense the respondent was armed with a deadly weapon; - 14 (c) Is ordered to serve a disposition for a firearm violation 15 under RCW 13.40.193; - 16 (d) Is adjudicated of a sex offense as defined in RCW 9.94A.030; 17 or - (e) Has a prior option B disposition.